-Prepared By: Jason Potter, PTP Bunt & Associates Engineering Ltd. Suite 530, 645 Fort Street Victoria, BC V8W 1G2 Canada
+Prepared By: Jason Potter, PTP Bunt & Associates Engineering Ltd.

-Professional Transportation Planner
+Professional Transportation Planner Suite 530, 645 Fort Street

+Victoria, BC V8W 1G2

+Canada

 Reviewed By: Daniel Fung, P.Eng.
-Telephone: +1 250 592 6122
+Associate, Senior Transportation Telephone: +1 250 592 6122

-Associate, Senior Transportation Engineer
+Engineer

 Date: June 18, 2018

 Project No. 04-18-0167

 Status: Final

 This document was prepared by Bunt & Associates for the benefit of the Client to whom it is addressed.
 The copyright and ownership of the report rests with Bunt & Associates.
 The information and data in the report reflects Bunt & Associates' best professional judgment in light of the knowledge and information available to Bunt & Associates at the time of preparation.
-Except as required by law, this report and the information and data contained are to be treated as confidential and may be used and relied upon only by the client, its officers and employees.
+Except as required by law, this report and the information and data may be used and relied upon only by the client, its officers and employees.
 Any use which a third party makes of this report, or any reliance on or decisions made based on it, are the responsibilities of such third parties.
-Bunt & Associates are negative based on this report.
+Bunt & Associates a report.